The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Analysis

-Several of the unexpected detected injections are injected with an S/N far from the pipeline's S/N detection threshold as seen in figure \ref{fig:detected_injections}.
+Several of the unexpected detected injections are injected with an S/N far from the pipeline's S/N detection threshold as seen in Fig. \ref{fig:detected_injections}.
 Their detection can thus not be attributed to chance and other reasons must exist that caused the pipeline to unexpectedly detect these injections.
-To determine these other reasons, from the 109 unexpected detections, SPs injected outside of the S/N range of 5 to 8 have been manually investigated.
-The following special circumstances could be determined that, aside from chance, have caused the HTRU-North SP pipeline to detect injections with a discrete injected S/N below the set S/N threshold: \begin{enumerate} \item A SP is injected coincident with RFI and its S/N is boosted above the S/N threshold due to the added power of the RFI. \item When injected immediately next to, not on top off, a strong RFI spike a SP can get injected with a much higher rms (and therefore S/N) than with which it is found after {\tt RFIbye} removed the RFI. \item If a SP is injected in channels that have an on average low rms, while the full bandpass varies strongly, removal of the bandpass will cause the signal to be boosted in brightness. \item Integer conversion of a dim injection's profile can cause its morphology to lose complexity and its power to be concentrated in just a limited amount of data samples. \item The combination of over or under dedispersion with downsampling in frequency and time can result in the aggregation of spread-out power into a few data samples aligned in time. \item Over-dedispersion aligns down-drifted subcomponents\footnote{Morphological phenomena also known as the ``sad trombone'' effect.} in frequency over time, so their power is combined in the TS. \end{enumerate}
+To determine these other reasons, from the 109 unexpected detections, SPs injected outside of the S/N range of five to eight have been manually investigated.
+Aside from chance, the following special circumstances can cause the HTRU-North SP pipeline to detect injections with a discrete injected S/N below the set S/N threshold: \begin{enumerate} \item An SP is injected coincident with RFI and its S/N is boosted above the S/N threshold due to the added power of the RFI. \item When injected immediately next to (not on top of) a strong RFI spike, an SP can be injected with a much higher rms (and therefore S/N) than with what it is found after {\tt RFIbye} removes the RFI. \item If an SP is injected in channels that have an on average low rms while the full bandpass varies strongly, removal of the bandpass will cause the signal to be boosted in brightness. \item Integer conversion of a dim injection's profile can cause its morphology to lose complexity and its power to be concentrated in just a limited amount of data samples. \item The combination of over or under de-dispersion with downsampling in frequency and time can result in the aggregation of spread-out power into a few data samples aligned in time. \item Over-de-dispersion aligns down-drifted subcomponents\footnote{Morphological phenomena also known as the `sad trombone' effect.} in frequency over time, so their power is combined in the TS. \end{enumerate}